 There are several other alternative payment options that a person may also want to explore, such as:

 An admissions representative can help individuals explore these various options to find the best method to pay for drug rehab.

-Going to Rehab on Parole or Probation: What to Expect
+What Should I Expect When Going to Rehab on Parole or Probation?

 Enrolling in rehab on parole may seem like a violation of parole conditions, but communicating honestly and openly with a parole officer is a great way to show that you are invested and committed to change.
 If you’re on parole and you’re struggling with substance abuse and addiction, you may need to go to rehab to get the necessary treatment you need to recover.

 If you have been sentenced to a period of probation, depending on the nature of your crime and your history of substance abuse, going to rehab may be a requirement of your probation sentencing.
 If you’re going to rehab on parole or probation, you may be required to adhere to some conditions throughout the course of your treatment.

 |Some common conditions of going to rehab on parole or probation include:|